 Further afield, if you’re looking for a less-touristy alternative in the Cape Winelands, Tulbagh is a cute nearby town with cheaper accommodation and several nice hiking trails.
 It’s 1-1.5 hours from Franschhoek Valley.

-FAQS – Cape Winelands
+FAQS: Cape Winelands

-The Cape Winelands refers to a large area of Western Cape in South Africa that used to be part of Boland District.
+The Cape Winelands refers to a large area of the Western Cape in South Africa that used to be part of the Boland District.
 While technically encompassing an area of roughly 100 km by 150 km, the term Cape Winelands is often used to refer to a triangular area centred on Franschhoek, Stellenbosch and Paarl.

 There are hundreds of wine farms in the Cape Winelands.
 It’s hard to give a precise number because the definition of a wine farm is vague – does wine have to be the farm’s main product to be called a wine farm?